aspose-pdf/Aspose.PDF-API-References/english/cpp/aspose.pdf/pagecollection/insert/_index.md

 title: Aspose::Pdf::PageCollection::Insert method
 linktitle: Insert
 second_title: Aspose.PDF for C++ API Reference
 description: 'Aspose::Pdf::PageCollection::Insert method.
-Insert empty apge into collection at the specified position in C++.'
+Insert an empty page into the collection at the specified position.
+If the document already contains pages with varying sizes, the size of the most frequently occurring page will be selected.
+In the case there are only two different pages, the size of the first page will be used in C++.'
 type: docs
 weight: 1700
 url: /cpp/aspose.pdf/pagecollection/insert/